-This is the written version of a lesson from my SQL Course, in which I show how to use the FIRST and LAST functions.
+This is the written version of a lesson from The Ultimate Oracle SQL Course, in which I show how to use the Oracle FIRST and LAST functions.

 Like some other functions you probably know, these functions can be used either as aggregate functions or as analytic functions.

 I will show you how to use them as aggregate functions first, and then, at the end, will show you an example of how to use them as analytic ones.

 First: They can simplify the solution of some kind of problems, and can also solve them more efficiently.
 In some cases, they can be used as aggregate functions and still solve problems more efficiently than analytic functions, which is awesome.

 And second: Many people, or maybe I should say, MOST people don’t know how to use them, so if you learn them well and get used to them, you could be seen as a very knowledgeable developer, and I really like that, because I want you to stand out!